MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

-There are a crazy number of ways to manage tasks in Microsoft 365, some of which overlap, while others don’t.
+There are a number of ways to manage tasks in Microsoft 365, some of which overlap, while others don’t.
 Where are all the places we can create tasks?

 ![Task-oriented apps](media/task-management-options/Tasks1.png)